ministryofjustice/hmpps-helm-charts/charts/clamav/README.md

 ### Setup

+A service account must be created in order to use this chart.
+There are two options to achieve this:
-Prior to installation a service account must be created with the correct permissions, create a PR in cloud platform environments adding [this file](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-document-management-dev/resources/serviceaccount-refreshclamav.tf) to the namespace.
+1. create a PR in cloud platform environments adding [this file](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live.cloud-platform.service.justice.gov.uk/hmpps-document-management-dev/resources/serviceaccount-refreshclamav.tf) to the namespace.
+2. The circleci service account in the namespace must have the permissions to handle reading/writing serviceaccounts and set the `createServiceAccount` value to true in the helm deploy

 Installation: